Running your own survey programs? Learn how to do it right from us — the premier worldwide trainers for survey design & analysis.

 How can it not?
 Well, there’s numerous ways we can corrupt our survey process, but the single biggest mistake is ambiguous wording in our survey questions.
 That happens when the meaning of key words or phrases is unclear.
 People could have different interpretations of the question.

 An ambiguous question in a survey results when various people interpret some word or phrase in different ways.
 The above election-meddling question contains four words that form how you interpret what the question is asking.
-Let’s take them in order.
+(Researchers would say these words “operationalize the construct.”)

 At this writing, significant evidence shows “Russia” fed misinformation and fomented disruption during the campaign through Facebook and other social media platforms.
 Some evidence exists that local election systems were probed for possible hacks, but none were successful apparently.

-So, a respondent with a tight definition of “election” as the voting and vote tallying process could answer No to the question, yet someone else with a looser definition of “election” could answer Yes.
+So, a respondent with a tight definition of “election” as the voting and vote tallying process could answer No to the question, while someone else with a looser definition of “election” to include the campaign could answer Yes.

 You might think that an interval rating scale would solve the problem, but it wouldn’t.
-If using an Agreement scale, you would ask the level of agreement with the statement, “Russia interfered in the 2016 election.”
+If using an Likert-type Agreement scale, you would ask the level of agreement with the statement, “Russia interfered in the 2016 election.”
 If you interpreted “election” as the voting process, then your Agreement rating would be low.
 Someone with a broader definition of “election” would give a high Agreement rating.
 Ambiguity still is an issue.